The Flight Before Christmas (2008 film)

-Niko & The Way to the Stars (Niko – Lentäjän poika, lit.
-"Niko – A flyer's son") is a 2008 animated epic Christmas film directed by Michael Hegner and Kari Juusonen.
+Niko & The Way to the Stars (Niko – lentäjän poika) is a 2008 animated Christmas film directed by Michael Hegner and Kari Juusonen.
 It revolves around a young reindeer named Niko who must overcome his fear of flying by heading to Santa Claus' fell to save him and his fleet of flying reindeer from a pack of wolves.
 The film was a Finnish production with co-producers in Denmark, Germany and Ireland.
 It was produced by Anima Vitae, Cinemaker Oy, A. Film A/S, Ulysses Films, and Magma Films.
 The animation was produced in Finland, Germany and Denmark, with post-production carried out in Ireland.
 A 45-minute television edit in American English was produced in the United States for CBS under the title The Flight Before Christmas.

 Two sequels, Little Brother, Big Trouble: A Christmas Adventure, and Niko: Beyond the Northern Lights, were released in 2012 and 2024 in Finland, respectively.